benhaub/ccsToCMake/README.md

 ## ccsToCmake
-Given a Code Composer Studio project, copy the files necessary to be able to start developing in a CMake environement from the IDE of your choosing.
+Given a Code Composer Studio project, copy the files necessary to be able to start developing in a CMake environement from the IDE of your choosing (e.g. VsCode).
 This will not copy any application level source files.
 Only the ones neccessary for board bring-up.

 The supported microcontrollers are given by the <partNumber>.cmake files in the repository.
 For example, cc32xx simplelink microcontrollers are supported since a cc32xx.cmake file exists.